Documentation

 Manual Installation

-If the scripts don't work on your system, you can run the two commands manually:
+If the scripts don't work on your system, you can run the commands manually:

 $ docker compose up -d